Kristina01111000/Drws_site/README.md

 For next week:
-- Add padding to all of the text on the site, figure out how to not have it for happen in cell phone view, write it in css and add it to all of the paragraphs, a little wider than the pdf page
+- Add padding to all of the text on the site, figure out how to not have it for happen in cell phone view, write it in css and add it to all of the paragraphs, a little wider than the pdf page css for the padding, make it only work on big screens p {
+  margin-right: 20px;
+  margin-left: 20px;
+}